-Monetisation: The Icing on the Cake
+Monetization: The Icing on the Cake

 Subscriptions – As long as you’re building your own social community why not take advantage of our various subscription options?
 This will do 2 things, 1) it will provide you with some base income and 2) it will ensure that the people who subscribe to your community are genuinely interested in what you have to offer.

 In-app purchases – Trying to sell products or services directly through your Instagram account is a chore to say the least.
 Not so with Disciple.
 We make in-app purchases super simple and super effective.
-Whether you’re selling courses or clothes, Disciple shows the competition how to monetise a social media app.
+Whether you’re selling courses or clothes, Disciple shows the competition how to monetize a social media app.

 Sponsorship & advertising – If your community is focused and engaged around a particular product, subject or service you’ll be able to attract both sponsors and advertisers in a way that would be nearly impossible with Facebook or Instagram.
-It’s just one more reason Disciple is the best social media platform to monetise.
+It’s just one more reason Disciple is the best social media platform to monetize.